toddledev/documentation/docs/04-get-started/02-create-a-project/index.md

 ---
 title: Create a new project in Nordcraft
-description: Set up apps or packages in Nordcraft with this step-by-step guide covering organization settings, visibility options and template selection.
+description: Create new apps and packages in Nordcraft with this step-by-step guide covering organization settings, visibility options and template selection.
 ---

 # Create a project